 - Use Bot Management to detect automated attempts at logging in.
 Bot management services can use sophisticated techniques like network and browser fingerprinting and behavioural analysis, ie mouse movement/form access/speed, to determine whether the login attempt is human or a bot.

 - Use Advanced Rate Limiting to limit log in attempts from a class of device.
 No bot management solution is foolproof, sophisticated attackers will use full browsers and rotate their IP address using residential proxies to get past protections.
-Traditional IP address based rate limiting is useless against these sort of attacks.
-Advanced rate limiting can count attempts by the connecting program type to defeat attacks, and to generate alerts an attack is happening.
+Traditional IP address based rate limiting is useless against these sorts of attacks.
+Advanced rate limiting can count attempts by the connecting program type to defeat attacks and generate alerts when an attack is happening.

 - Use residential proxy detection to flag logins as a fraud signal.